pujitha-mule/clara-automation/README.md

 This workflow can be imported into **n8n** to demonstrate how the pipeline would run automatically in a production environment.

-Workflow steps:

-Manual Trigger
-↓
-Run demo extraction script
-↓
-Generate agent specification
-↓
-Process onboarding updates

 ---

-## Idempotent Execution
+# Idempotent Execution

 The pipeline is designed to be safe to run multiple times.

 - If an account already has a generated **v1 configuration**, the demo extraction step is skipped.
 - If onboarding updates were already applied, the system avoids recreating duplicate versions.

-This ensures **repeatable and reliable automation behavior**.

 ---

-## Zero-Cost Design
+# Zero-Cost Design

 The implementation strictly follows the assignment constraint of **zero spend**.

 Key decisions:

 - Rule-based transcript parsing instead of paid LLM APIs
 - Local JSON storage instead of paid databases
 - Local script orchestration
 - Retell agent creation simulated via JSON specification output

-The entire system runs locally using **free tools and requires no paid APIs or external services**.

 ---

-## Production Deployment Design
+# Production Deployment Design

 In a production environment, this pipeline could be extended with:

 - Whisper-based speech-to-text transcription
 - Direct Retell API integration
-- ServiceTrade integration for automated job creation
+- ServiceTrade integration
-- PostgreSQL or Supabase database storage
+- PostgreSQL or Supabase storage
 - Monitoring and alerting for failed onboarding updates
 - Dashboard for reviewing configuration diffs
 - Queue-based processing for large-scale onboarding pipelines

 ---

-## Summary
+# Summary

 This project implements an automated pipeline that converts demo and onboarding conversations into structured Retell agent configurations.